Texas vs Xavier Players to Watch - Sweet 16

 Nunge is the Musketeers' top rebounder (7.7 per game), and he posts 14.1 points and 2.1 assists.

-Colby Jones is registering a team-best 4.3 assists per game.
-He's also delivering 15 points and 5.7 rebounds, making 51% of his shots from the floor, and 38.3% from beyond the arc resulting in 1.3 triples per game.
+Colby Jones is No. 1 on the Musketeers in assists (4.3 per game), and averages 15 points and 5.7 rebounds.
+He also delivers 1.3 steals and 0.5 blocked shots.

-Zach Freemantle gives the Musketeers 15.2 points, 8.1 rebounds and 2.9 assists per contest.
-He also posts 0.9 steals and 0.7 blocked shots.
+Zach Freemantle gives the Musketeers 15.2 points, 8.1 rebounds and 2.9 assists per game.
+He also averages 0.9 steals and 0.7 blocked shots.

-The Musketeers receive 10.6 points, 2.8 rebounds and 3.1 assists per game from Adam Kunkel.
+Adam Kunkel is putting up 10.6 points, 2.8 rebounds and 3.1 assists per contest, making 44.9% of his shots from the floor and 40.9% from beyond the arc, with 1.9 triples per contest.

 Texas Top Performers (Last 10 Games)